ElisParry/elisparry.github.io/_pages/recipes/banana_gel.md

   This is my take on a homemade energy gel.
 I've not used energy gels since my first ultra back in 2021.
 They're expensive, full of strange ingredients, and create a whole load of waste from their packaging.
 I needed something a bit lighter and more compact than my usual bananas for a 5 hr recce on the Anglesey Coastal Path, so decided to just blitz as many bananas as possible in a blender and add a couple of extras to make an energy gel.

 ingredients: |
-  - 8 medium ripe bananas
+  **8 medium ripe bananas <br />
-  - 2 tbsp honey
+  2 tbsp honey <br />
-  - 2 tbsp extra virgin olive oil
+  2 tbsp extra virgin olive oil <br />
-  - Salt
+  Salt**

 method: |
-  1. Add everything to a blender and blitz into a puree.
-  2. Add salt based off your required intake (this will vary depending on how much you sweat).
-  3. Pour into a soft flask or two and store in the fridge until your run.
+  Add everything to a blender and blitz into a puree.Add a little salt based off your required intake (this will vary depending on how much you sweat).Pour into a soft flask or two and store in the fridge until your run.

   Note: it should just about fit in one 500 ml soft flask unless your bananas are giant.